velaztro/Vexi_Clone-Redesign/README.md

 # Vexi Landing Page Redesign

 ## Overview
-In this project I redesign the landing page from [Vexi](https://vexi.mx), a Mexican personal credit company.
+In this project I redesign the landing page from [Vexi](https://vexi.mx), a Mexican credit card issuer company.

 ## Features and implementations
 <ul>